thanhnguyen-aws/verify-rust-std/doc/src/challenges/0023-nonzero-correctness.md

 For example, for the `max` function, you need to prove that `∀ T in {isize, i8, i16, ... , usize, u8, ... },  ∀ x, y : NonZero<T>, x.max(y).get() == x.get().max(y.get())`

-Proving the correctness of the functions of primitive integer types is proposed in Challenge 24.
+Proving the correctness of the functions of primitive integer types is proposed in Challenge 24 and 25.

 ### Success Criteria